BoDeKeersmaeker/tetris-ai/README.md

 ![](/Images/agentMovement.png)

-Now all of this is programmed the ai can almost start learning. the only thing left to do is make a config file.
+Now all of this is programmed the A.I. can almost start learning. the only thing left to do is make a config file.
 Some extra information about the config options I used:
 * trainer_type: Choose between PPO and SAC.
-* summary_freq: Per how many steps data is printed to powershell(usefull to check if the ai is improving).
+* summary_freq: Per how many steps data is printed to powershell(usefull to check if the A.I. is improving).
 * max_steps: How many steps (updates of the ml-agent) before the program stops.
 * time_horizon: how many steps 1 episode (one game of tetris) can be (the hnumber is large because tetris can go on for a long time).
-* threaded: setting this to true allows the program to keep running while the ai calculates the next action.
+* threaded: setting this to true allows the program to keep running while the A.I. calculates the next action.
 * num_layers and hidden_units: Both affect the neural network the more complex the problem the higher they should be.
 * vis_encoder_type: Used for images or very complex data.
 I set it to the default value.
 * normalize: It might give undefined behaviour if set to false.
 Because of this it is recomended to be set to true.